Age

 kadence phillips

 Hello!
-I am Kadence a 18-year-old high school senior and aspiring architect.
-I am an incoming Freshman at the University of Michigan this fall.
+I am Kadence a 18-year-old college freshman and aspiring architect.
+I am a student at University of Michigan's Taubman College of Architecture and Urban Planning.
 In the future, I would like to become a sustainable architect that focuses on housing.
 Traveling around the world to create affordable sustainable housing is my goal and I hope to get scholarships to help me accomplish it!

 Education